nvim-tree/nvim-web-devicons/README.md

 require("nvim-web-devicons").get_icon_cterm_color_by_filetype(filetype, opts)
 ```

-These functions are the same as their counterparts without the `_by_filetype` suffix, but they take a filetype instead of a name/extension.
+These functions are the same as their counterparts without the `_by_filetype` suffix, but they take a filetype instead of a name, prefix or extension.

 You can also use `get_icon_name_by_filetype(filetype)` to get the icon name associated with the filetype.